-In this article, we’ll take a look at Plan N, the newest of the 10 standardized plans, to help you understand if it’s your best option.
+In this article, we’ll look at Medicare Plan N, the newest of the 10 standardized plans, to help you understand if it’s your best option.

-- It covers most of the same benefits as the two most popular policies, Plan F and Plan G.
+- Plan N covers most of the same benefits as the two most popular policies, Plan F and Plan G.

-The best way to understand is to compare Medicare Supplement plans using a chart that shows what each plan covers:
+The best way to understand Plan N Medicare Supplement benefits is to look at a chart that shows the coverage gaps in Original Medicare:

 We are retired seniors, not insurance agents.
 Our goal is to help folks, just like you, by making sure you have access to rates from all carriers without a sales pitch.
 No Calls.
 No Email Spam.
 No Kidding!